agoose77/phd-thesis/content/2400-texat-tpc.md

 :width: 400px
 :align: center

 A 3D rendering of the solid-state detector telescopes that surround the TPC: downstream array (top left); upstream array (bottom left); side array (rop right); bottom array (bottom right).
-Figure taken from {cite:ps}`koshchiy_texat_2020`.
+Figure taken from {cite:ps}`koshchiy_texas_2020`.
 :::

 +++

 ### Ion Counter
-For this experiment, a planar windowless ionisation chamber was placed immediately after the entrance window to the gas volume to detect the beam current.
-This can be used to help eliminate pile-up within the TPC, and trigger the acquisition system in coincidence with the other detectors.
+For this experiment, a planar windowless ionisation chamber (IC) was placed immediately after the entrance window to the gas volume to detect the beam current (see {numref}`texat-detector-2d`).
+Through charge-time discrimination, the signals of this detector can be used to identify the beam ion, help to eliminate pile-up within the TPC, and trigger the acquisition system in coincidence with the other detectors.

 +++